Merrill Brown

 Merrill Brown is a media executive and journalist.
-In addition to writing for The Washington Post, he launched MSNBC.com and was the website’s founding Editor-in-Chief.
+In addition to writing for The Washington Post, he launched MSNBC.com and was the website’s founding editor-in-chief.
 He is the former Director of the School of Communication and Media at Montclair State University.
 Brown is founder of The News Project.

 Career

 Journalist

 Brown was associated with The Washington Post from 1979 to 1985, serving as a financial reporter (1979–1982), New York City financial correspondent (1982–1984) and director of business development, Washington Post Company (1984–1985).
-Prior to that, Brown wrote for the Washington Star (1978–1979), Media General Newspapers (1975–1978), the Winston-Salem Sentinel (1974–1975) and the St. Louis Post Dispatch (1973–1974).
+Prior to that, Brown wrote for The Washington Star (1978–1979), Media General Newspapers (1975–1978), the Winston-Salem Sentinel (1974–1975) and the St. Louis Post Dispatch (1973–1974).

 Brown was a member of the Peabody Awards Board of Jurors from 1988 to 1991.

+On January 10, 2023, it was announced that Brown was appointed as the editorial director for G/O Media.
+On June 30, he announced a decision to test AI-generated content on the company's portfolio of media websites, and was met with opposition from the different editorial teams across the portfolio.

 Launching Court TV, MSNBC.com

 Brown was a member of the 1991 launch team for the cable network Court TV.
 From 1990-1994, he oversaw public relations and the development of the network's day-to-day management structure.

-In 1996, Brown helped launch MSNBC.com, and was the website’s first Editor-in-Chief.
+In 1996, Brown helped launch MSNBC.com, and was the website’s first editor-in-chief.
 He was responsible for connecting Microsoft’s “technology wizards” and NBC’s “news hounds,” developing the relationships between MSNBC on the Internet, based in Redmond, Washington, and MSNBC Cable, based in New Jersey.
-He went on to become Senior Vice President in August 2000 and during his tenure, the company grew to become one of the most visited news offerings on the Internet.
+He went on to become senior vice president in August 2000 and during his tenure, the company grew to become one of the most visited news offerings on the Internet.